Crimes of Moral Turpitude

 - Immoral conduct is willful, flagrant, or shameless conduct that shows a moral indifference to the opinion of the good and respectable members of the community.

-Essentially, a conviction for this type of offense communicates to anyone reviewing your criminal history that your character raises a red flag, and that you may be dangerous, and at the very least, you are untrustworthy.
+Essentially, a conviction for this type of offense raises a red flag to anyone reviewing your criminal history, as it suggests you may be dangerous, and at the very least, untrustworthy.

-Examples of property crimes that are Crimes of Moral Turpitude include the following: arson, blackmail, forgery, robbery, burglary, theft, illegal use of a credit card, issuing a worthless check, and possessing/transporting stolen property.
+Examples of property offenses that are considered offenses of moral turpitude include arson, blackmail, forgery, robbery, burglary, theft, illegal use of a credit card, issuing a worthless check, and possessing/transporting stolen property.

-The following are examples of Crimes of Moral Turpitude against people: assault, sexual assault, child abuse or neglect, kidnapping, murder, and voluntary or reckless manslaughter.
+Offenses against people that are considered crimes of morale turpitude include assault, sexual assault, child abuse or neglect, kidnapping, murder, and voluntary or reckless manslaughter.
 This table contains a list of criminal offenses that courts have addressed to determine if they were crimes of moral turpitude or not:

 Crimes of Moral Turpitude in Texas

 |Felony drug possession||In the Matter of Lock, 54 S.W.3d 305 (Tex.
 2001)||No|